A Place for Mom

 • Avoid assumptions.
 Focus on the facts.
 If they have a medical condition that’s affecting their safety at the wheel, focus on the specific obstacle at hand.
 Ask, “How can we work together to find a safe solution?”

-Making a final decision for your parents
+Making a decision about driving for your parents

 Have conversations, look for signs, plan ahead, and — if the time comes for you to take the keys away from your elderly parents — be prepared and commit to what’s best.